SamSpaulding/ros_raspberry_pi_zero/README.md

 ```
 When check-install asks for any changes, the name (2) needs to change from "console-bridge" to "libconsole-bridge-dev" otherwise the rosdep install wont find it.

-##### Resolving Dependencies with rosdep
+### Resolving Dependencies with rosdep
 The remaining dependencies should be resolved by running rosdep:

 ```bash
 $ cd ~/ros_catkin_ws
 $ rosdep install --from-paths src --ignore-src --rosdistro kinetic -y -r --os=debian:jessie
 ```
-**NOTE:** Rosdep may report that python-rosdep, python-catkin-pkg, python-rospkg, and python-rosdistro failed to install; however, you can ignore this error because they have already been installed with pip.

 ### Building the catkin Workspace
 Once you have completed downloading the packages and have resolved the dependencies, you are ready to build the catkin packages.

-**NOTE:** before this you may be interesting in using a program like screen to close your ssh connection if you want and continue the build on the Raspberry Pi
+**NOTE:** Building time takes about 9 hours on a Raspberry Pi Zero.
+Before invoking the build step, you may be interesting in using a program like screen to close your ssh connection and allow the build on the Raspberry Pi to continue uninterrupted.
 http://raspi.tv/2012/using-screen-with-raspberry-pi-to-avoid-leaving-ssh-sessions-open

 Invoke catkin_make_isolated: